-The allocation of the Pupil Premium Grant for 2017-2018 has enabled the following interventions/strategies to take place:
+The allocation of the Pupil Premium Grant for 2018-2019 has enabled the following interventions/strategies to take place:

-- Multi-agency work with school as professional lead in order to support families through crisis - > Substantial 1:1 support for children where needed by TA, or senior leadership team including continuation of regular Elklan Speech and Language support for targeted pupils - > Dedicated time for an Attendance Officer to monitor and manage communication between home and school relating to patterns of absence, supported by Deputy Headteacher. - > Personalised incentives for 100% attendance for key children and families where this has been an issue, ensuring children's access to teaching and learning - > Booster classes for children in year 6, disproportionately benefitting children where there is less support at home - Ensuring a good start and end to the school day by provision of Breakfast Club and After School Club, where needed. - Access to residential trips for older children - > Financial support for other school trips - > Financial support for extra-curricular activities including 1:1 tuition e.g. peripatetic music lessons for higher attaining Pupil Premium children - Tuck shop provision for all pupil premium children
+- > To provide emotional and mental health support for pupils. - Dedicated time for an Attendance Officer to monitor and manage communication between home and school relating to patterns of absence, supported by the Deputy Headteacher. - Personalised incentives for 100% attendance for key children and families where this has been an issue, ensuring children's access to teaching and learning. - Booster classes for children in year 6, disproportionately benefitting children where there is less support at home. - Ensuring a good start and end to the school day by provision of Breakfast Club and After School Club, where needed. - > Access to residential trips for older children. - Financial support for other school trips. - > Financial support for extra-curricular activities including 1:1 tuition e.g. peripatetic music lessons for higher attaining Pupil Premium children. - > Tuck shop provision for pupil premium children if needed.